 Under the Freedom of Information Act 1991 (SA) and Freedom of Information Act 1982 (Cwlth), you are legally entitled to access documents held by public sector organisations.

-You may also apply to have records about you changed if you think they are incomplete, incorrect, out-of-date or misleading.
+You may also apply to have records about you changed if you think they are incomplete, incorrect, out-of-date or misleading or to seek a review of a determination made under either Act.

 However, you may not be able to access all documents, e.g. if they affect the personal affairs of another person, are commercially confidential or would undermine law enforcement.
 Cabinet documents and some internal working documents are also not available.

-Access to some documents held by the Education Standards Board (ESB) must be sought under the Commonwealth Freedom of Information Act.
-This Act applies to ESB operations that come under the Education and Early Childhood Services (Registration and Standards) Act 2011.
-Some other documents are accessed under the SA Freedom of Information Act.
+Access to documents held by the Education Standards Board (ESB) must be sought under the Commonwealth Freedom of Information (FOI) Act or the SA FOI Act.
+These Acts apply to ESB operations that come under the Education and Early Childhood Services (Registration and Standards) Act 2011 (SA).
+Find out which FOI Act is relevant to your request in the 'Making an FOI request' section.

 Types of documents held

-The ESB holds a variety of documents including:
+The ESB holds a variety of documents, either in hardcopy or electronic formats, including:

 - policy documents